fxsitecompat/www.fxsitecompat.dev/content/docs/2019/moz-touch-enabled-media-feature-has-been-deprecated.md

 You can now use the [`pointer`](https://developer.mozilla.org/docs/Web/CSS/@media/pointer) media feature instead.
 For example, if you have `-moz-touch-enabled:1` in your media query, simply replace it with `pointer:coarse`.

 This is the last remaining non-standard system metric media feature in Firefox.
 Others had already been removed with [Firefox 58](https://www.fxsitecompat.dev/en-CA/docs/2017/non-standard-system-metric-pseudo-classes-and-media-features-have-been-removed/).

+**Update**: The media feature has been removed with [Firefox 73](https://www.fxsitecompat.dev/en-CA/docs/2019/moz-touch-enabled-media-feature-has-been-removed/).